gardener/gardener/docs/usage/shoot_networking.md

 Number of IPs per podCIDRs: 128
 ```

-With the configuration above a Shoot cluster can at most have **32 nodes** which are ready to run workload in the Pod network.
+With the configuration above, a Shoot cluster can at most have **32 nodes** which are ready to run workload in the Pod network.